gitops97123/AnsibleOps/2-Installation and Configuration/Inventories Introductions.md

 # Building an Ansible Inventory

 ### Defining the Inventory
 An inventory defines a collection of hosts that Ansible will manage.
 These hosts can also be assigned to groups, which can be managed collectively.
 Groups can contain child groups, and hosts can be members of multiple groups.
-The inventory can also set variables that apply to the hosts and groups that it defines.
+The inventory can also set variables that apply to the hosts and groups that it defines
+/etc/ansible/hosts.

 ### Specifying Managed Hosts with a Static Inventory
 A static inventory file is a text file that specifies the managed hosts that Ansible targets.
 You